Muetze42/nova-perspectives/docs/default.md

 # Default Perspective

-If a user has not selected a perspective, the first perspective is always activated.
+If a user has not selected a perspective, the first perspective is activated.
-This can be influenced with perspective `$priority`.
+This can be affect with perspective `$priority`.

 ```php
 use NormanHuth\NovaPerspectives\Perspective;